openzipkin/zipkin/zipkin-server/README.md

                          Options are BASIC, HEADERS, BODY
     * `ES_SSL_NO_VERIFY`: When true, disables the verification of server's key certificate chain.
                           This is not appropriate for production.
 Defaults to false.
+    * `ES_TEMPLATE_PRIORITY`: The priority value of the composable index templates.
+This is only applicable for ES version 7.8 or above.
+Must be set, even to 0, to use composable template

 Example usage: